Do you feel like you never leave your office? Your home office that is.

 Email is a whole other animal.
-I took a tip from a friend and only check email twice per day.
+I took a tip from a friend and only checked emails twice per day.
 Once late morning and once before I end my day.
 My clients can get to me on Asana, my project management application.
-By curtailing distractions, I can better plan my day and factor in any last minute changes that come up with scheduled client work.
+By curtailing distractions, I can better plan my day and factor in any last-minute changes that come up with scheduled client work.

 And my scheduling app is the only way you get on my calendar for an appointment.
-Whether you're a potential client, new partnership or a consulting client, if you don't schedule some time, then I'm not available.
-This helps everyone respect my time including me.
+Whether you're a potential client, a new partnership, or a consulting client, if you don't schedule some time, then I'm not available.
+This helps everyone respect my time, including me.
 I've set different appointments for different needs, but in the end, this is how I plan my day.

 But boundaries aren't limited to clients or appointments.
 They also include time spent on social media channels, purchases I make for my business, events I schedule for the month.
 I pick what's important to me and my well being and create a set of guidelines to live by.

 If I'm at an event, I make sure that I set aside a little alone time to take in everything I've learned, reflect on the people I've met, and to allow myself some space to recharge.
 I consider myself an introverted extrovert, so I make the most of the room and the people but then I need some time to put myself and my mental well being first.

 And remember I just talked about the 2 pm shower?
 I have a morning routine too, and that includes getting up, exercising, reading, showering to make myself presentable and eating breakfast before I even considering starting my workday.